Teams and Committees

 The Buildings and Grounds Team is responsible for the care, preservation, and protection of all real property of the Society.
 We work to provide our congregation with an attractive and well-cared for environment.
 Working together to achieve that goal builds fellowship and community.

 We are a loose group of volunteers, with a small core that shows up to meetings, and a larger group that helps with specific jobs and work days.
 We perform all the maintenance and repairs not done by the sexton.
-When we can’t do a job ourselves, the chair works with the administrator to hire an appropriate contractor.
+When we can’t do a job ourselves, the team leader works with the administrator to hire an appropriate contractor.

-Contact: Sara Catterall, team chair, sarafmc@hotmail.com
+Contact: Sara Catterall, team leader, sarafmc@hotmail.com

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~